Take My Time: Background and legacy

 In the US, the album was simply titled Sheena Easton and included only two singles ("Morning Train" and "Modern Girl") before Easton was to chart highly with a new song, the James Bond theme "For Your Eyes Only".
-"When He Shines" was not included on her debut, but went on to be included on her second US album, You Could Have Been With Me (it was also released as a single and reached #30 on the US Hot 100 in June 1982).
+"When He Shines" was not included on her debut, but went on to be included on her second US album, You Could Have Been With Me (it was also released as a single and reached number 30 on the US Hot 100 in June 1982).
 Easton quickly became a staple on Adult Contemporary radio, where "Morning Train" also hit No. 1 and "Modern Girl" reached the top 10, both in 1981.

 Producer Christopher Neil continued to work with Easton and produced her following two albums in a similar vein, before Easton decided to leave behind the pure-pop image she had gained.

 Take My Time was re-released on Compact disc in the US on 19 June 1999 with bonus tracks by One Way Records.
 The UK version of the album was re-released on CD on 19 October 2009 with bonus tracks by Cherry Red Records.
 On 24 November 2014 the album was included in an Original Album Series box set in the UK with all of her first five albums with EMI through Warner Music Group.

+A 2 CD/DVD deluxe edition of "Take My Time" remastered from the original master tapes for the first time with seven bonus tracks, including three previously unreleased track and "Have You Heard the Rumour", along with four B-sides, and five EMI promotional videos was released on 17 February 2023 by Cherry Pop and RT Industries.